SharePoint/sp-dev-docs/docs/general-development/workflow-conditions-quick-reference-sharepoint-2010-workflow-platform.md

 In such cases, you can use one or more impersonation steps in the workflow.
-An impersonation step uses the permissions of the person who most recently saved the workflow template—typically the author of the template, who would typically have the needed permissions for all of the workflow's operations, including in this case permission to archive the document to the appropriate library.
+An impersonation step uses the permissions of the person who most recently saved the workflow template???typically the author of the template, who would typically have the needed permissions for all of the workflow's operations, including in this case permission to archive the document to the appropriate library.